Strain-driven phonon topological phase transition impedes thermal transport in titanium monoxide: Results

-To examine the lattice thermal conductivity across the TPT, we present the calculated temperature-dependent $\kappa_L$ under 0 and 10$\%$ strain in Fig.\ref{FIG2}(c).
-In the absence of strain, the thermal conductivities along the $a$ and $b$ axes are the same and larger than those along the $c$ axis.
-Nevertheless, the thermal conductivities along three axes are all different when TiO is subjected to 10$\%$ strain, with the one along $b$ axis being largest, followed by the $a$ axis and then the $c$ axis.
-Importantly, the thermal conductivities along three axes under 10$\%$ strain are all significantly declined over the entire temperature range, compared with the intrinsic case.
-Specifically, at 300 K, $\kappa_{L}$ along the $a$, $b$, and $c$ axes decreases by 78$\%$ (from 83.19 to 18.51 W/mK), 64$\%$ (from 83.19 to 29.56 W/mK), and 68$\%$ (from 57.71 to 18.34 W/mK), respectively.
-Note that the effect of four-phonon scattering on $\kappa_L$ is not strong in TiO, with the less than 7$\%$ reduction in $\kappa_L$ at room temperature as confirmed in Fig.S(1) \cite{SM}, and it is thus not considered in the present calculation.
-To illustrate which frequency ranges are affected across the TPT, the spectral lattice thermal conductivity along the $a$ axis and its accumulation with frequency at different strains are provided in Fig.\ref{FIG2}(d).
-It is evident that phonons below 10 THz, corresponding to acoustic branches, are a major contributor to thermal conductivity and their contributions are largely diminished across the TPT.
+To examine the strain effect on the phonon transport, we present the calculated temperature-dependent $\kappa_L$ under 0$\%$ and 10$\%$ strain in Fig.~\ref{FIG5}(C).
+In the absence of strain, the $\kappa_L$ values along the $a$ and $b$ axes are the same and larger than those along the $c$ axis.
+As a result of strain-induced crystal symmetry breaking, the $\kappa_L$ values along three axes are all different when TiO is subjected to 10$\%$ strain, with the one along $b$ axis being largest, followed by the $a$ axis and then the $c$ axis.
+Importantly, the $\kappa_L$ values along three axes under 10$\%$ strain are all significantly declined over the entire temperature range, compared with the intrinsic case.
+Specifically, at 300 K, $\kappa_{L}$ along the $a$, $b$, and $c$ axes decreases by 77$\%$ (from 83 to 19 W/mK), 64$\%$ (from 83 to 30 W/mK), and 66$\%$ (from 58 to 18 W/mK), respectively.
+Further decomposing $\kappa_L$ into different branches, we can see from Fig.~\ref{FIG5}(D) that under 10$\%$ strain the contributions to $\kappa_L$ from all three acoustic branches are substantially decreased.
+At 300 K, the $\kappa_L$ contributed from the TA1, TA2, and LA modes along the $a$ ($c$) axis is reduced by 80$\%$ (86$\%$), 74$\%$ (63$\%$), and 80$\%$ (72$\%$), respectively.
+In particular, for the intrinsic case, the topologically protected TA1 and TA2 degenerate states account for 17\% and 38\% of $\kappa_L$ along the c-axis, respectively, indicating that topological phonons contribute directly more than 50\% to the $\kappa_L$.
+It should be pointed out that the values of $\kappa_L$ along different axes all drop significantly under the strain, but the reasons behind them are quite different.
+For the $a$ and $b$ axes, the suppression of $\kappa_L$ is largely due to the phonon softening effect caused by the strain itself, as broadly seen in many other systems \cite{zhou2022thermal,PhysRevB.106.184303,PhysRevB.90.235201}, whereas for the $c$ axis the decrease of $\kappa_L$ mainly originates from the strain-induced TPT.
+Note also that here the thermal conductivity is computed within the three-phonon picture due to the limitation of computational cost.
+To evaluate the effect of four-phonon scattering in TiO, we also calculate $\kappa_L$ at room temperature by considering phonon anharmonicity up to the fourth order.
+As is seen in Fig.~\ref{FIG5}(E), after including four-phonon scattering, $\kappa_L$ along the $a$ axis decreases by 7$\%$ (from 83 to 77 W/mK) at zero strain and 5$\%$ (from 19 to 18 W/mK) under 10$\%$ strain, respectively.
+The story is similar for the $c$ axis.
+This indicates that the effect of four-phonon scattering is not strong and is thus not considered in the present calculation.